 That said, you can imagine how displeased I was when I recently noticed that a company I’ve supported for many, many years has now jumped on the Inspirational Sayings bandwagon.
-The only explanation for why they’re doing this is that they must have a product manager with a God complex, because this particular company is Halls, the legendary maker of cough drops.
+The only explanation for why they’re doing this is that they must have a product manager with a God complex, because this particular company is Halls, the cough drop maker.

 Specifically, the Triple Soothing Action Honey Lemon Menthol Cough Suppressants that I’ve been using on a daily basis lately due to Austin’s recent “Ragweed Explosion.”
 (Which, I realize, sounds like one of those alt-country bands that we’re all supposed to go crazy for nowadays, but trust me—this Ragweed Explosion is even more painful than an electric fiddle solo by a guy named “Mingus Deschamps.”)
 Here’s the bag in question:

 Looks medicinal, right?
 A couple Benadryl tablets, a Breathe-Right nasal strip and one of these sweet yellow babies in my cheek and I almost sound like a normal breather, rather than a rabid Pug with a deviated septum.
 Therefore, no wonder I was pissed off when one recent night, I stopped blowing my red, raw nose for the fifteenth time in an hour, swiped at my watery, bloodshot eyes and grabbed a cough drop—only to see this bullshit on the wrapper: